Writing

 The Benchmark Lie: Why Grok 4.20 Excels in Benchmarks but Fails in Production

-A cognitive ergonomist dogfoods Grok 4.20 across 12+ production agent instances.
-What 40 years of human factors research says about why benchmarks miss what matters in agent loops.
+A cognitive ergonomist dogfoods Grok 4.20 across 12+ production agents.
+What 40 years of human factors research says about what benchmarks miss in agent loops.

 Contact